wultra/powerauth-crypto/docs/Computing-and-Validating-Signatures.md

    - Initial value is 0.
    - If value reaches value defined in `MAX_FAILED_ATTEMPTS`, then activation is set to `BLOCKED` state.
    - Value is increased in case that signature validation fails (see description below)
-- `MAX_FAILED_ATTEMPTS`, how is maximum failed attempts in row that ends in blocked activation.
+- `MAX_FAILED_ATTEMPTS`, how many maximum failed attempts in a row result in blocked activation.
    - If `FAILED_ATTEMPTS` reaches this value, then activation is set to `BLOCKED` state.